FlankaLanka/CollabCanvas/PRD.md

 - Help system provides clear interaction guidance
 - All controls are accessible and intuitive

-### 11. State Persistence
+### 11. State Persistence ✅ **COMPLETE**

 **Must Have:**

-- Save canvas state to database with hybrid sync system
+- ✅ Save canvas state to database with hybrid sync system
-- Load canvas state on page load
+- ✅ Load canvas state on page load
-- Persist through disconnects and reconnects
+- ✅ Persist through disconnects and reconnects
-- Multiple users can rejoin and see same state
+- ✅ Multiple users can rejoin and see same state
-- Real-time position tracking with Realtime Database
+- ✅ Real-time position tracking with Realtime Database
-- Persistent shape data with Firestore
+- ✅ Persistent shape data with Firestore

 **Success Criteria:**